Mr-xRed/silverbullet-libraries/DocumentExplorer.md

 # 🗂️ Document Explorer for the Side Panel

+> **warning** WORK IN PROGRESS
+> Not all features from the OLD (VirtualPage) version are present.
+Currently only GridView is available

 ## Currently supported extension:
 * Pages: .md
 * Images: .png, .jpg, .jpeg, .webp, .gif, .svg